-- An income-tax-free death benefit

-- Guarantees within the accumulation value

-- Protection from market volatility
+- Guarantees within the accumulation value - Protection from market volatility

 The graphic below represents a variety of financial vehicles and their risk profile.
-Different assets have varying levels of risk, accumulation potential, and quarantees, which is why it's important to have a diversified strategy.
+Different assets have varying levels of risk, accumulation potential, and guarantees, which is why it's important to have a diversified strategy.
 FIUL policies can help address pressing financial issues by offering a combination of three tax advantages in one product: